 There is by far no better statement for our culture today than these words.
 It (Unity) is the pressing prayer of Jesus before his ascension to heaven.
 We need unity not just as a nation but as believers and followers of Christ Jesus.
 Burn the preferences, and build together.

 “Small minded leaders bash other leaders.
 BIG leaders promote other leaders, of all sizes, even those “more popular” than them.” – @chrisdurso

 Much needed wisdom for leaders no matter the sphere of influence or sector.
-This will be the test to see if one goes to the next level in leadership
+This will be the test to see if one goes to the next level of leadership